Summit Christian College

 Bachelor of Arts: Major in Biblical Studies: A degree designed to prepare students for entry-level ministry positions, missions, or entry into a graduate school.
 The degree includes 12 hours of Biblical languages.
 This is a 128-credit hour degree that can be completed in 4 years.

-Bachelor of Science: Major in Ministry Studies: A degree designed to prepare students for entry-level ministry positions, missions, or entry into a graduate school.
-Students completing this degree may earn a degree emphasis in Family Education in the Church, Youth Education in the Church, Preaching and Teaching, Church Leadership, or Missions.
-This is a 128-credit hour degree that can be completed in 4 years.
+Bachelor of Science: Major in Biblical Studies: A degree designed to prepare students for entry-level ministry positions, missions, or entry into a graduate school.
+Students completing this degree may earn a degree with an emphasis on Family Education in the Church, Youth Education in the Church, Preaching and Teaching, Church Leadership, or Missions.
+The 128-credit-hour degree that can be completed in four years.

 Bachelor of Science: Major in Christian Studies: A degree designed for students who have already received a BA/BS, AA, or have earned 60 transferable credit hours in the appropriate areas and desire a career or degree change so they may enter into ministry, missions, or Christian education.
 Students completing this degree may earn a degree emphasis in Family Education in the Church, Youth Education in the Church, Preaching and Teaching, Church Leadership, or Missions.
 Students with 60 transferable credit hours may earn this degree by completing 68 additional hours at SCC.